gruntwork-io/docs/_docs-sources/pipelines/maintain/extending.md

         with:
             path: pipelines-actions-customizations
             repository: acme-org/pipelines-actions-customizations
+            # We recommend pinning this to a specific commit, branch or tag instead of main
             ref: main
     ```
 1. Call your custom action.
 Make sure you pay attention to what inputs you are passing to your custom action.
 Most custom actions will need access to tokens (e.g. `PIPELINES_READ_TOKEN`) as well as the `gruntwork_context` object.
 The context object contains all of the [outputs](https://github.com/gruntwork-io/pipelines-actions/blob/main/.github/actions/pipelines-bootstrap/action.yml#L43) from the `pipelines-bootstrap` action which includes useful metadata about the current workflow execution.